 A worksite analysis for occupational health hazards is more often referred to as a baseline Industrial Hygiene Survey or a Health Risk Audit.
 This is the process of reviewing the activities, equipment, materials, and methods in any occupational worksite for anything that could endanger the health of the individuals working there.

-This worksite analysis will consider each aspect of the locations’ activities—not just getting a list of chemicals in use—that can result in an increased risk of an adverse health effect to employees.
+This worksite analysis will consider each aspect of the locations’ activities—not just getting a list of chemicals in use—that can result in an increased risk of an adverse health effect on employees.

 These can be chemicals, biologicals, noise levels, work practices, ergonomics, personal protection, respiratory protection, training, recordkeeping, emergency response.